Varez117/Varez117/README.md

 <h2 align="left">Hello, I am Christo Álvarez! an engineering student, currently at the "National Technological Institute of Mexico, Apizaco campus".</h2>
-<h3> I love music and just like with music, I agree that with code, you can create anything.</h3>
+ I love music and just like with music, I agree that with code, you can create anything.
 ###

 <div align="center">